 Again, that 0% offer might seem tempting, but it’s only for a limited period of time.
 After that, it swaps to what is known as the revert rate, which can be as high as 24%!

-If you don’t fully pay off your transferred debt by the end of the honeymoon period, then you’ll be charged the revert interest rate on any remaining amount left.
+If you don’t fully pay off your debts on the balance transfer by the end of the promotional period, then you’ll be charged the revert interest rate on any remaining amount left.

 Don’t make purchases with it!

-Credit cards with a balance-transferred debt often have zero interest-free days on purchases.
-This means any purchases made on the card could be charged interest at the card’s standard interest rate immediately.
+Balance transfers have zero interest-free days.
+None, nada.
+Any purchases made on the card will be charged interest on the card’s standard interest rate immediately.
 Balance transfers are meant to eliminate debt, not create more!

-According to ASIC’s research in 2018, one in three balance transfer users actually increase their debts by 10% or more.
+According to ASIC, one in three balance transfer uses actually increases their debts by 10% or more.

-Balance transfers can be an effective way of dealing with short-term debts, as long as you pay it all off within the honeymoon period and don’t make any purchases with that card.
+Balance transfers can be an effective way of dealing with short-term debts, assuming you pay it all off fully within the time period and don’t make any purchases with that card.

-But they’re only really a short-term solution.
-Ultimately, you need to look at how you got into so much debt and think about what you can do to prevent it from happening again.
+But they’re only really a short-term solution- long-term, you need to look at how you got into so much debt, and what you can do to prevent it from happening again.
 It might be that you have an unsuitable credit card for your spend level or have an interest rate that’s too high.
 Or maybe you just spend much more than you should.
-If that’s the case, let old habits die hard!
+If that’s the case, let hold habits die hard!